 Ariane 6: Europe's Next Generation

-The European Space Agency's Ariane 6, which began operations in 2024 after years of delays, is Europe's answer to the reusable rocket revolution -- though it is not itself reusable.
+The European Space Agency's Ariane 6 conducted its inaugural flight in July 2024 and has since reached routine cadence with multiple flights through 2025 and into 2026.
+It is Europe's answer to the reusable rocket revolution — though it is not itself reusable.

 - Payload to LEO: ~21,650 kg (Ariane 64 configuration)